Callaway Golf Company: Endorsements and collaborations

-Callaway has maintained endorsement deals with many professional golfers who play on the world's leading tours, including Xander Schauffele, Sam Burns, Chris Kirk, Akshay Bhatia, Min Woo Lee, and Francesco Molinari.
+Callaway has maintained endorsement deals with many professional golfers who play on the world's leading tours, including Xander Schauffele, Sam Burns, Min Woo Lee, Chris Kirk, Akshay Bhatia, Rasmus Hojgaard and Nicolai Højgaard.

-They have also had commercial relationships with some of the legends of the sport including Arnold Palmer and Annika Sörenstam, and celebrities such as Justin Timberlake and Stephen Curry.
+Callaway has also had commercial relationships with major figures including Arnold Palmer and Annika Sörenstam, and celebrities such as Justin Timberlake and Stephen Curry.
 After being endorsed by Callaway late in his career, Seve Ballesteros expressed his gratitude to Ely Callaway by giving him a vintage Rolex, one he had worn since he first signed with the watchmaker.